 With that being said, it can be difficult to know which cryptocurrencies to invest in, not least because the space is now home to over 5,700 digital coins – as per CoinMarketCap.

-As such, in this article, I am going to discuss which cryptocurrencies are potentially worth your attention in 2020.
+As such, in this article, I am going to discuss which cryptocurrencies are potentially worth your attention and possibly purchasing from an exchange in 2020.
 As always, the views expressed are those of my own subjective views – so always perform your own research!

 1. Bitcoin – The De-Facto Cryptocurrency of Choice